 How can I get an itemized listing of my financial activity that is on my 1098-T form?

 Account statements are available online.
-For currently enrolled students, please log onto to Banner Self Services through forUM.
+For currently enrolled students, please log onto to Banner Self Service.
 If you are no longer a currently enrolled student, please contact the Cashier’s Office.

 What if I still have questions?